goauthentik/authentik/website/integrations/services/gitlab/index.md

 <span class="badge badge--primary">Support level: authentik</span>

+# gitlab description will be fixed by one of my previous prs
 ## What is GitLab

 > GitLab is a complete DevOps platform, delivered as a single application.
 This makes GitLab unique and makes Concurrent DevOps possible, unlocking your organization from the constraints of a pieced together toolchain.
 Join us for a live Q&A to learn how GitLab can give you unmatched visibility and higher levels of efficiency in a single application across the DevOps lifecycle.